FellouAI/eko/README.md

 ## Quickstart

-> **Note**: Please refer to the [Eko Quickstart guide](https://eko.fellou.ai/docs/getting-started/quickstart/) guide for full instructions on how to run it.
+> **Note**: Please refer to the [Eko Quickstart guide](https://eko.fellou.ai/docs/getting-started/quickstart/) for full instructions on how to run it.

 > **Security Warning**
 >